The VSSL Team

-Dr. Chen is an Assistant Professor in Department of Medicine, the Assistant Program Director for Health Systems for the UW Internal Medicine Residency Program and Director of Population Health for primary care services at the VA Puget Sound Health System.
-He completed medical school at the University of California, San Francisco and internal medicine residency training at the University of Washington.
-Dr. Chen obtained his health services training at Johns Hopkins University, including a general internal medicine research fellowship, quality and safety fellowship and Master of Health Sciences degree in health economics.
+Dr. Chen is an Assistant Professor and the Assistant Program Director for Health Systems for the UW Internal Medicine Residency Program and Director of Population Health for primary care services at the VA Puget Sound Health System.
+He completed medical school at the University of California, San Francisco and internal medicine residency training at UW.
+Dr. Chen obtained his health services training at Johns Hopkins University, where he completed a quality and safety fellowship and obtained his MHS in health economics.
 He completed the Leadership in Health Policy scholars program through the Society of General Internal Medicine.
-His interests include health systems education and primary care payment and delivery redesign.

 Lingmei obtained her M.S in Statistics from the University of Cincinnati.
 Over the past decade, she has worked as a statistician for a wide range of clinical and health services research topics.
 Currently, she collaborates with researchers and faculty on evaluating the impact of policy-driven payment and care delivery reforms in order to transform findings into practice and policy.

-Dr. Perez is a resident physician in Internal Medicine at the University of Washington and a member of the residency’s Health Systems Pathway and Primary Care Track.
-As a resident, she cares for patients at all of the University of Washington Hospitals as well as Harborview’s Adult Medicine Clinic.
-She earned her M.D. at Harvard Medical School, where she co-led the Harvard Medical School Center for Primary Care’s Student Leadership Committee and pursued scholarly work related to behavioral health integration and chronic pain.
-Prior to medical school, she earned a master’s degree in Public Policy from Harvard Kennedy School and helped to establish a research program at Harvard Medical School that examines the placebo response.
-Currently, Dr. Perez’s scholarly interests include hospital readmissions, physicians’ referral and consulting choices, how to define quality in value-based payment models, and improving patients’ access to healthcare services.
+Dr. Morgan is a hospitalist in the Seattle area.
+She obtained her internal medicine training at the University of Washington where she completed the residency’s Health Systems Pathway and Primary Care Track.
+She earned her MD at Harvard Medical School and her MPP from Harvard Kennedy School.
+In prior work, she has helped establish a research program at Harvard Medical School examining the placebo response.
+Dr. Morgan's scholarly interests include hospital readmissions, physicians’ referral and consulting choices, how to define quality in value-based payment models, and improving patients’ access to healthcare services.

 Dr. Hwang is an internal medicine resident at Virginia Mason Medical Center.
 Prior to her medical training, she pursued public health training at Johns Hopkins University, with a focus in pharmacoepidemiology and drug safety.
 She served as an Epi Scholar at the Los Angeles County Department of Public Health and subsequently pursued a fellowship in the Division of Epidemiology at the United States Food and Drug Administration, where she engaged in various initiatives surrounding opioid regulation and policy.
 Dr. Hwang obtained her medical degree from the University of Washington School of Medicine.
 Her current work examines strategies to optimize the quality, value, and delivery of health care.